anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 impl remRecipient for cPgfRecipients
 ```

-### End of Term Summary

-At the end of each term, the council is encouraged to submit a "summary"  which describes the funding decisions the councils have made and their reasoning for these decisions.
-This summary will act as an assessment of the council and will be the primary document on the basis of which governance should decide whether to re-elect the council.

 ## Addresses
 Governance adds 1 internal address:

 `PGF` internal address

 The internal address VP will hold the allowance the 10% inflation of NAM.
-This will be added in addition to what was unspent by the previous council.
-It is important to note that it is this internal address which holds the funds, rather than the PGF council multisig.
+This funding will be allocated to the internal address at the start of each epoch.
+It is important to note that it is this internal address which holds the funds, rather than any of the Stewards' multisigs.

-The council should be able to burn funds (up to their spending cap), but this hopefully should not require additional functionality beyond what currently exists.
+The Stewards should be able to propose the burning of funds, but this hopefully should not require additional functionality beyond what currently exists.

-Further, the VP should contain the parameter that dictates the number of epochs a candidacy is valid for once it has been broadcast and before it needs to be renewed.

 ### VP checks

-The VP must check that the council does not exceed its spending cap.
+The VP must check that the Stewards spending doeso not exceed the balance of the VP (in aggregate).

-The VP must also check that the any spending is only done by a the correctly elected PGF council multisig address.
+The VP must also check that the any spending is only done by a the active correctly elected PGF Stewards.

 ## Storage